bsnpavan/NLP/README.md

 nlp_part-1.py File contains the code for basic Twitter sentiment analysis.
-Datasets for the above are also shared in csv format
+Datasets for the above are also shared in csv format within 'NLP Datasets' Zip File